kiranukamath/myblogsite/content/blog/regular-expression-a-very-important-tool.md

 ---
 \# **Blog 13**

-Credits: fastai ( Jeremy says regular expression is important tool to consider learning.
-After completing the first part of course, I felt it necessary to write a blog on this.
+Inspiration for writing this blog: fastai ( Jeremy says regular expression is important tool to consider learning.
+After completing the first part of course, I felt like writing a blog on this, but forgot.
 I should have written this blog earlier, but remembered about this topic, when I was going through fastai v2)

 check [fastai v2 ](https://dev.fast.ai/)